 You’ll explore 7 natural soundscapes and get to know 18 featured birds before unleashing your new listening skills on a mystery soundscape.
 You’ll watch field clips of birds singing, get to know their songs, and then learn to recognize them in context with our Bird Song Spotlight tool.
 This exclusive learning tool harnesses your visual brain to help you master the tricky task of identifying individual songs from a busy soundscape.
 This course is all about building techniques that you can immediately apply when you encounter new birds.
 The skills you’ll develop will bring your bird-watching enjoyment to a new level.

-The course is self-paced so you can take it at your own speed and come back to it as often as you wish.
+The online course is self-paced so you can take it at your own speed and come back to it as often as you wish.
 For your convenience it is designed to work on all modern web browsers and devices.

 Included for Free: Cornell Guide to Bird Sounds